ngagne/life-jacket/README.md

 ## Administration
 The administrative area can be accessed using the /admin URL.
 The username and password is specified in the `/app/config/config.ini` file.
 If cache is enabled, it will be reloaded when saving any change in the admin area.

+## Updates, Questions, and Support
+Please submit any bugs you may find through the issue tracking here on GitHub.
+This project is meant for web designers / developers foremost, not end users.
+You will need knowledge of HTML and CSS at the very least in order to successfully use this tool to create websites.
+Additional knowledge and experience with NPM, Grunt, and PHP will benefit you as well.
+If you require support, would like to have us build you a website using this platform, or need any other custom web design or development services, please contact us at info@artifextech.com and we will be happy to discuss your project requirements and put our team of talented designers and developers to work for you.